ares466/aws-notes/devops-pro/LAMBDA_SERVERLESS_APP_SERVICES.md

 In EventBridge, events are received by an **event bus**.
 Each account has a default bus.
 Additionally, teams can create custom buses to receive events.

 EventBridge rules match incoming events (or schedules) and route the event to one or more targets (e.g., Lambda function).

+# Step Functions

+Step Functions enables developers to create long-term serverless workflows (up to 1 year).

+There are two Step Function workflow types:
+- *Standard*: Up to 1 year
+- *Express*: Up to 5 minutes

+Workflows are defined using **state machines**, which consists of a state for every processing step in the workflow.
+States can be defined using **Amazon States Language** (ASL) which is a JSON-like definition language.

+There are several types of states:
+- Succeed/Fail: Terminal state that completes or fails the workflow
+- Wait: Waits a configurable amount of time.
+- Choice: State that enables branches within a state machine.
+- Parallel: State that enables parallel branches within a state machine.
+- Map: State that performs an action on a list of items
+- Task: State that represents a single unit of work.
+Task states support integration with lots of AWS services such as Lambda, DynamoDB, ECS, SNS, SQS, Glue, EMR, and more).